Michael C. Gonzales: Career

 Gonzales is a career member of the Senior Foreign Service, class of Minister-Counselor.
 He has held many positions throughout his career; he was the director of analysis of Africa in the State Department's Bureau of Intelligence and Research.
 Overseas, he held leadership positions as the deputy chief of mission of the U.S. embassy in Kathmandu, Nepal and of the U.S. embassy in Lilongwe, Malawi; and as the political and economic counselor of the U.S. embassies in Harare, Zimbabwe and Addis Ababa, Ethiopia.
 In addition, Gonzales served as spokesperson and Information Officer at the U.S Embassy in Addis Ababa; Ethiopia desk officer in the State Department; and deputy public affairs officer of the U.S. embassy in Kampala, Uganda.
 Since October 1, 2020, he has served as the deputy assistant secretary of state in the Bureau of African Affairs.

 United States ambassador to Zambia

 On April 22, 2022, President Joe Biden announced his intent to nominate Gonzales to be the next United States ambassador to Zambia.
 On April 25, 2022, his nomination was sent to the Senate.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on May 24, 2022.
 The nomination was favorably reported to the Senate floor on June 9, 2022.
 Gonzales was confirmed by the full Senate on August 4, 2022 by voice vote.
 He was sworn in in August 2022, and presented his credentials to President Hakainde Hichilema on September 16, 2022.

+In May 2025 Gonzales announced a $50 million cut to medical aid for Zambia.
+He cited large-scale theft and fraud relating to the program, and inaction from the Zambian government regarding said theft and fraud.
+He cried at the press conference, stating that while senior officials would likely not be affected by the cuts, poor Zambians were.